 Healthy soils are essential for achieving climate neutrality, a clean and circular economy and stopping desertification and land degradation.
 They are also essential to reverse biodiversity loss, provide healthy food and safeguard human health.

 The EU soil strategy for 2030 provides the framework and concrete steps towards protecting and restoring soils, and ensuring that they are used sustainably.
-As part of this, a new Soil Health Law by 2023 has been announced to ensure a level playing field and a high level of environmental and health protection.
+As part of this, a new Soil Monitoring Law has been proposed to ensure a level playing field and a high level of environmental and health protection.

 Previous and upcoming actions:

-- 2023Commission to adopt proposal for a Soil Health Law
+- 5 July 2023Commission adopts proposal for a Soil Monitoring Law

-- 1 August - 24 October 2022Public consultation on the possible Soil Health Law
+- 1 August - 24 October 2022Public consultation on the possible Soil Monitoring Law

 - 16 February - 16 March 2022Call for evidence ahead of upcoming possible legal provisions mentioned in the Soil Strategy